bcsearles/bcsearles.github.flo/README.md

             const clickedInsideDevice = fidgetDevice.contains(e.target);

             // Check if click is on empty space in main container (not in modules or interactive elements)
-            // Also prevent if ball is being dragged if (clickedInsideDevice &&
+            // Also prevent if ball is being dragged or triangle is being dragged if (clickedInsideDevice &&
                 !dragging &&
+                !triangleDragging &&
                 !e.target.classList.contains('btn') &&
                 !e.target.classList.contains('ball') &&
                 !e.target.classList.contains('star') &&